4 Statistical methods for replication assessment

 4.9 Meta-analytic methods

-• Did not consider the publication bias
+• Does not take into account publication bias

-• For one-to-one designs only a fixed-effects model can be used
+• For one-to-one designs, only a fixed-effects model can be used

 4.9.1 Fixed-effects Model